kuke start / stop / kill¶

 start). - Exit non-zero: the daemon couldn't find the resource, the resource is in a state that doesn't allow the transition, or the underlying containerd/runtime call failed.

-After stop/kill, the resource is in Stopped state. start moves it to Ready.
+After stop/kill, the cell is in Stopped state. start moves it to Ready.
 See Cell and Container for the full state tables.

 Related¶